-The Terrorism and Extremist Violence in the United States (TEVUS) Database integrates existing and new open-source data sets to facilitate more robust and sophisticated analyses of the behaviors,operations, and activities of violent extremists within the United States.
+The Terrorism and Extremist Violence in the United States (TEVUS) Database integrates four open-source data sets to facilitate more robust and sophisticated analyses of the behaviors, operations, and activities of violent extremists within the United States.
 The overall goals of the project are to:

 - Collect and validate data related to terrorism and extremist violence in the United States;